-- Health Benefits of Eating Pomegranate during Pregnancy
+- Health Benefits of Eating Pomegranates During Pregnancy

 - Can Pregnant Women Drink Pomegranate Juice?

-- How to Include Pomegranate in Your Diet?
+- How to Include Pomegranates in Your Diet

-The various nutrients in pomegranates span across vitamins and minerals that are quite essential for pregnant mothers.
+The various nutrients in pomegranates include vitamins and minerals that are quite essential for pregnant ladies.
 At the same time, the physical constitution of the fruit also benefits women in various ways.

-Pomegranate contains substantial amounts of fibre.
-Eating vegetables and fruits that are rich in fibre is recommended for pregnant women, in order to keep the problems of constipation and other digestive disorders at bay.
-By stimulating bowel movements, fibres play a key role in streamlining the entire system and relieve a lot of discomforts.
+Pomegranates are a good source of fibre.
+Eating vegetables and fruits that are rich in fibre is recommended for pregnant women, in order to keep constipation and other digestive disorders at bay.
+By stimulating bowel movements, fibres play a key role in streamlining the entire system and providing relief from a lot of discomforts.

-There are elements called as free radicals that are formed in the body as a result of various bodily processes.
-These are essentially waste products that ought to be flushed out like toxins.
-But, some of these might stay within the body and interact with healthy cells or even DNA molecules, causing damage to the body internally, also affecting the placenta at times.
-The best way to combat them is with antioxidants, and pomegranates have a truckload of those.
-Not only do these keep them at bay, they also repair any damage that might have been caused as well ensure protection from any brain damage to the child, due to the reduction in oxygen supply during labour.
+The free radicals that are formed in the body as a result of various bodily processes are essentially waste products that ought to be flushed out like toxins.
+But some of these might stay within the body and interact with healthy cells or even DNA molecules, causing damage to the body internally and also affecting the placenta at times.
+The best way to combat them is with antioxidants, and pomegranates are high in antioxidants.
+The antioxidants present in pomegranates can help repair any damage to the cells and protect the child’s brain from any damage.

 Potassium is yet another mineral that is necessary for a pregnant woman.
-Having a healthy amount of pomegranate juice on a daily basis ensures a good supply of potassium for your body.
-The direct impact of including pomegranate-rich foods in your diet is the instant relief from pregnancy-related cramps that women feel quite often.
-This is primarily done by balancing the fluid levels in the body and within the muscles, as a function of potassium.
+Having a healthy amount of pomegranate juice on a daily basis can ensure a good supply of potassium in your body.
+Drinking pomegranate juice or including potassium-rich foods in your diet can provide you instant relief from pregnancy-related cramps.
+This is primarily done by balancing the fluid levels in the body and within the muscles.

-If there’s an element necessary for the proper mental development of the foetus, it is folate.
-A glass of pomegranate juice provides nearly 10% of your daily folate requireis highly advised to ment right away.
+Folate is a necessary element for the proper mental development of the foetus.
+A glass of pomegranate juice can meet at least 10% of your daily folate requirement, hence it is a must-include in your pregnancy diet.
 Folate works towards supporting the development of neural tubes and the nervous system of the baby, keeping his brain development on the right path.

 Can Pregnant Women Drink Pomegranate Juice?